Perfect Transfer of enhanced entanglement and asymmetric steering in a cavity magnomechanical system: Introduction

-As a vital quantum mechanical phenomenon, the entanglement can be realized in many sorts of systems, either at the mesoscopic level \cite{2001mesoscopic,2003mesoscopic,2013mesoscopic} or at the microscopic level \cite{2009microscopic,2011microscopic,2017microscopic}, and can provide various applications in the process of quantum information communication.
-In optomechanical systems, the entanglement has been generated between a movable mirror and a cavity \cite{2007entanglement}, two cavity modes \cite{2013entanglement}, or two magnomechanical modes \cite{2017microscopic}.
-With atoms in the cavity, the atom-cavity-mirror tripartite entanglement emerges \cite{2008tripartite,2015tripartite} and the entanglement transfer \cite{2004transfer,2017transfer} can be observed.
-Note that, in the cavity magnomechanical system, the magnon-photon-phonon tripartite entanglement has been proposed, where the magnon-phonon entanglement can transfer to other subsystems via the coupling between the cavity and magnon \cite{2018PRL}.
-Then, the magnon-magnon entanglement between two magnons has been achieved and enhanced via a flux-driven Josephson parametric amplifier \cite{2019JPA}, Kerr nonlinear effect \cite{2019kerr}, and quantum correlated microwave fields \cite{2019squeezed}.
-Moreover, a strict subset of entanglement called Einstein-Podolsky-Rosen (EPR) steering as a special kind of nonlocal correlations, has gradually came into our vision \cite{steering1,steeringHe}.
-The asymmetric (one-way/directional) EPR steering, i.e., the steerabilities are different between two directions (the steerability is nonexistent in only one direction), has been studied extensively in recent years \cite{steering2,steering3}.
-With the importance for explaining basic characteristics of the quantum mechanics, it can be used to complete the task involving highly asymmetric quantum modulation and realize many quantum information protocols with super security.
-And it has been realized in a hybrid ferrimagnet-light system \cite{steeringarxiv}.
+As a vital quantum mechanical phenomenon, the entanglement has been realized in many sorts of systems at the mesoscopic level \cite{2001mesoscopic,2003mesoscopic,2013mesoscopic} or the microscopic level \cite{2009microscopic,2011microscopic,2017microscopic}.
+It is regarded as a key resource required to operate a quantum computer and to communicate with security guaranteed by physics laws \cite{2012PRX}.
+The entanglement between remote/distant objects can also serve as quantum memories \cite{2018remote}.
+In the optomechanics, the entanglement has been generated between phonons and photons \cite{2007entanglement}, photons \cite{2013entanglement}, and phonons \cite{2017microscopic}.
+With atoms, the atom-cavity-mirror tripartite entanglement emerges \cite{2008tripartite,2015tripartite} and the entanglement transfer \cite{2004transfer,2017transfer} is observed.
+Note that, in the cavity magnomechanical system, the magnon-photon-phonon tripartite entanglement has been proposed, where the magnon-phonon entanglement can transfer to other subsystems via the coupling \cite{2018PRL}.
+Then, the magnon-magnon entanglement has been achieved and enhanced via a flux-driven Josephson parametric amplifier \cite{2019JPA}, Kerr nonlinear effect \cite{2019kerr}, and quantum correlated microwave fields \cite{2019squeezed}.

-Recently, in the regime of the parity-time ($\mathcal{PT}$) symmetry, the system involving magnon modes, has become a promising platform for implementing exceptional points \cite{2017ep,2019ep}, exceptional magnetic sensitivity of magnon polaritons \cite{2019sensitivity}, enhanced sideband responses \cite{2019lyx}, and magnetic chaos \cite{1994chaos,2019chaos1,2019chaos2}.
-However, the exact balance between gain and loss for the ideal $\mathcal{PT}$ symmetry may be hard to be realized in practical experiments \cite{2019lyx}.
-Therefore, with loose requirement of gain-loss balance, the $\mathcal{PT}$-symmetric-like system has attract considerable attention recently \cite{2017lyx,2019lyx}.
-Analogous to the ideal $\mathcal{PT}$ symmetry, such a non-Hermitian system still can show phase transition between broken and unbroken $\mathcal{PT}$-like-symmetric phases, and has been used to study, in the vicinity of the transition point, the enhancement of the optical linear \cite{2017lyx} and nonlinear \cite{gePTlike} transmissions, and the light group delay \cite{2019lyx}.